Our Story

 Make a Living

-Leo’s son Steve Sanford, an LA Tech alumni, moves to Southwest Louisiana to continue building what Leo had started with Graduate Sales.
-Yearbooks was added to Class Rings, Senior Supplies and Letter jackets.
+Leo’s son, Steve Sanford, an LA Tech alumnus, moved to Southwest Louisiana to continue building what Leo had started with Graduate Sales.
+Yearbooks were added to the existing offerings of class rings, senior supplies and letter jackets.

 Make a Difference

-Steve also started introducing SWLA to The Fellowship of Christian Athletes (FCA).
-FCA was and still is used to impact Coaches and Athletes to encourage Integrity, Serving, Teamwork, and Excellence.
-He is now the SWLA Area Director and Chaplin for all McNeese Sports.
+Steve also began introducing Southwest Louisiana to the Fellowship of Christian Athletes (FCA).
+FCA was- and still is – used to impact coaches and athletes by encouraging integrity, serving,teamwork, and excellence.
+He is now the SWLA Area Director and Chaplain for all McNeese sports.

 2007